U.S. Department of Labor

 Training and Education

-- On April 7 - 11, 2014, beginning at 7 am construction jobsites across Georgia were encouraged to ceased work and participate in a Safety Stand Down led by the AGC Georgia.
+- On March 23 - 27, 2015, beginning at 7 am construction jobsites across Georgia were encouraged to cease work and participate in a Safety Stand Down led by the AGC Georgia.
 Struck-by Alliance members promoted this stand-down through a variety of venues, as well as the organization's contact list.
-Additionally, training material for 2014 event was translated into Spanish for the employers.
+Additionally, two new handouts focused on work zone safety tips and flagging safety tips were developed and distributed for this year's event.
 The success of the event is reflected in the table below:

 National Work Zone Awareness Week Stand-down Participation

-- An OSHA news release was issued to promote the 2014 Work Zone Safety Stand-down event.
-An article highlighted this event was also featured in the DOL Newsletter.
+- An OSHA news release was issued to promote the 2015 Work Zone Safety Stand-down event.
+An article highlighting this event was also featured in the DOL Newsletter.

 Outreach and Communication

-- On March 13 - 14, 2014, the Alliance group supported the CEFGA CareerExpo at the Georgia International Convention Center (GICC), by working to provide a vehicle simulator for the event.
+- On March 26 - 27, 2015, the Alliance group supported the CEFGA CareerExpo at the Georgia International Convention Center (GICC), by working to provide a vehicle simulator for the event.
 The simulator was used to demonstrate the hazards of texting and driving to youth.
-This event includes exhibitors, demonstrations and hands-on activities.
-The Expo was conducted in conjunction with the Georgia SkillsUSA competitions.
 The Alliance group sponsored three vehicle simulators.
 The simulators were a big success and throughout the day we observed long lines of students waiting patiently to use the simulators.
+The Expo was conducted in conjunction with the Georgia SkillsUSA competitions.
+The goal of this event was to raise awareness of careers in construction, engineering, architecture, transportation, and energy.
+The event represented a cooperative effort by private companies, trade associations, universities, and government agencies.

 - During this period, the Alliance group continued to distribute hundreds of copies of Region IV Struck-by and Fall Prevention CDs, as well as the "Safe Each Day" coloring book.